G0at-P/NSL-KDD-Data-Analysis/README.md

 4) Probing Attack: is an attempt to gather informationabout a network of computers for the apparent purposeof circumventing its security controls.

+## Results
+XGBoost outperforms other models in terms of the accuracy.